-Gorman-Rupp: A Fast-Growing Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)
+Gorman-Rupp: A Fast-Growing, Future Dividend King That Keeps 'Pumping' Out The Dividends (NYSE:GRC)

 2% to 3%

-Using historical recession cut data, and the current 5% to 8% GDP decline estimates for 2020, we can estimate the dividend cut risks by safety scores for this and any particular recession.
+Using historical recession cut data and the current 5% to 8% GDP decline estimates for 2020, we can estimate the dividend cut risks by safety scores for this and any particular recession.

 This is the same historical comparison method that credit rating agencies use when calibrating their credit ratings.

-Note: This article was co-produced with Dividend Sensei and edited by Brad Thomas.